aarushi-taori/SPPU_2019_FE_Comp_Programming_and_Problem_Solving_Practicals-/README.md

 <br>a) all full stops are to be replaced with commas
 <br>b) lower case are to be replaced with upper case
 <br>c) upper case are to be replaced with lower case.

+Practical 19 : Create class STORE to keep track of Products ( Product Code, Name and price).
+Display menu of all products to user.
+Generate bill as per order.